DSHowarth/Module-10-SVG-Logo-Maker/README.md

 ## Description

 This is a simple program that generates simple SVG logos for use in web applications.
 They're not that complex.
 But they're free!
+You can have an amazing logo like this one in minutes:

+Wow.

 ## Installation